When working with Google Ads (formerly known as Google AdWords) you'll face a lot of numbers and Google Ads metrics.

 3) Expected CTR

-You should look at these elements in order to identify your focus areas.
+You should look at these elements to identify your focus areas.

 Get these 9 Google Ads metrics under your skin.
-They are absolutely essential in order for you to understand and evaluate your PPC performance.
-You can always look at other metrics like bounce rate or industry benchmark to dive deeper into your performance and understand your audience better.
+They are essential for you to understand and evaluate your PPC performance.
+You can always look at metrics like bounce rate or industry benchmarks to dive deeper into your performance and understand your audience better.

 Use DashThis' PPC report template to start tracking all these metrics in no time!